sc-mitton/Ledget/README.md

 4. Move the key pairs and certs to the secrets folder

+`mkdir -p ../secrets/certs`

 `find . -type f '(' -name '*.key' -o -name '*.pem' -o -name '*.crt' ')'  -a ! -name '*CA.key' -exec mv {} ../secrets/certs/ ';'`

+5. Generate django secret key

+`cd ../scripts`

+`chmod 755 get_random_secret_key.sh`

+`./get_random_secret_key > ../secrets/django_secret_key`

-5. Add the .env.stripe.dev file to the secrets folder
+6. Create postgres credentials in the secrets folder

-TODO
+`cd ../secrets/`

+`echo dev_user > postgres_user`

+`echo dev_user_password > postgres_password`

+7. Download the stripe cli and login

+`brew install stripe`

+8. Get the api key (should start with sk_test) from the stripe dashboard and add it to a file /secrets/stripe_api_key and also to ./secrets/.env.stripe.dev

+9. Get the webhook secret from stripe.
+This command will output the secret which you should add to a file /secrets/stripe_webhook_secret

+`stripe listen --forward-to https://ledget.app:8000/api/v1/stripe-hook --skip-verify`

-6. Use docker compose to run the application in development mode:
+10. Use docker compose to run the application in development mode:

-`docker-compose up`
+`docker-compose up -d`